 If Fights With Your Partner Turn Into Huge Blowouts On The Reg, Experts Suggest This

 Dr. Patti Feuereisen, a psychotherapist specializing in sexual abuse and author of Invisible Girls: Speaking The Truth About Sexual Abuse, tells Elite Daily that frequent blowouts can be a sign of communication issues in the relationship.
 "Partners need to communicate.
 When something is wrong they need to discuss and not be afraid that the confrontation to the problem will end up in a blowout," she says.
 "If you are in a relationship where there is a blowout every time you try to have a discussion, that is an intrinsic problem in the communication style."
-So, if you suspect that you and your partner are falling into this pattern, here is how the experts say to break out of it.
+So, if you suspect that you and your partner are falling into this pattern, here's how the experts suggest breaking out of it.

 Don’t confuse anger for passion.

 Do you equate the anger of a blow-up fight with passion?
 If so, the experts warn this is an unhealthy pattern in your relationship.
 “Many times, high drama and toxic habits such as yelling and stonewalling are cloaked under the name of 'passion' and 'fire' when in reality there’s never an excuse to treat your partner with disrespect,” warns Della Casa.

 It's also not a fix for sexual issues in the relationship, says Dr. Feuereisen.
 “Some couples that have sexual problems describe make-up sex as the best sex in their relationship and that make-up sex always follows a blowup.
 The couple feels a great release of all they have been holding back that comes out in a huge blowout and then they cling to each other sexually,” she explains.
 But the reality is that you may be doing harm to the relationship.
 “Blowouts can be abusive, you can say things you only mean at the moment but the hurt from the blowout can linger,” says Dr. Feuereisen.